 The average cost for drivers with bad records is $1,130 per year

 Offers add-on coverages for roadside assistance and rental car reimbursement

 Has a claims rating of 4 out of 5

 Has a customer satisfaction rating of 4 out of 5

 Coverage for accident forgiveness, new car replacement and better car replacement are not available

-State Farm is the top auto insurance company in Washington for drivers with an at-fault accident in their record.
-Its ratings for claims processing and customer service are both 4 out 5.
-You can purchase a policy from State Farm for $1,130 per year on average.
+State Farm is the top auto insurance company in Washington for drivers with an at-fault accident on their record.
+Its ratings for claims processing and customer service are both 4 out of 5.
+You can purchase a policy from State Farm for approximately $1,130 per year.

-You can also choose to include these additional coverages to your policy:
+You can also choose to include these additional coverages in your policy: